MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Chance/index5.md

 I've picked a number between 1 and 10.

-What is your first guess?
+What is guess 1?
 8
 Too high!

-What is your second guess?
+What is guess 2?
 2
 Too low!

-What is your last guess?
+What is guess 3?
 4
 Too high!

 The correct value was 3.